Marc Sinan / Tobias Rausch / Konrad Kästner

 Stage and costume: Eyleen König

 Team.
 The author and theatre director Tobias Rausch, the film and theatre director Konrad Kästner and the guitarist and composer Marc Sinan met as a team for the first time in 2018 as part of their joint multimedia music theatre project “Hecheln.
 A Trip into Textile” at the Theater Bielefeld.
-“Chaosmos” is their second collaboration.
+“Chaosmos” was their second collaboration.

-Photos of the premiere at the Wuppertal Opera © Jens Grossmann
+Photos © Jens Grossmann